Postdoctoral Research Fellow Infant Studies

-Christa Lam-Cassettari is a Researcher in Infant Studies and Interim Leader of the MARCS BabyLab at Western Sydney University.
+Christa Lam-Cassettari is a Researcher in Infant Studies with MARCS BabyLab at Western Sydney University.
 She holds a Bachelor of Psychology (Hons) and PhD degrees from Western Sydney University.
 Lam-Cassettari investigates quantitative and qualitative differences in infant-directed speech (IDS) input and the role of IDS in supporting early language development.
 Her main interests are investigating social-emotional and language development in children from 0-5 years of age, without or with hearing loss.
 Other research interests include differences in parent-child interactions with mothers and fathers, the effect of postnatal depression on parent-child communication and emotional expression, and the role of family centered early interventions in improving child outcomes.

 Dr Christa Lam-Cassettari's research focuses on factors that affect early language acquisition, including the role of infant-directed speech in supporting early communication, and the extent to which infant responsiveness shapes caregiver responsiveness and the quality of speech input.
 Her work includes infants with normal hearing and hearing-loss, children with additional needs, and families affected by postnatal depression.

 Lam-Cassettari completed a postdoctoral fellowship at the Nottingham Biomedical Research Unit in Hearing, and Nottingham University (UK) to investigate the effects of a psychosocial video-feedback intervention on parent-child communication in the context of congenital child hearing-impairment.
 She also attained Phase 2 accreditation in the delivery of the video feedback intervention that enhances parent-child communication in families, and is currently completing her Phase 3 accreditation in Video-interaction Guidance.

 - Production and perception of emotion in IDS

 - Language Development

 - Postnatal depression

 Qualifications and Honours